 About Me

-Technology enthusiast, perpetual learner, and aspiring gardner
+Technology enthusiast, perpetual learner, and aspiring gardener

 Vision

 I am inspired by the belief that technology has the potential to level barriers to access and provide transparency to complex collaboration, ultimately shifting the zero-sum mentality we have today.
 I am passionate about open source knowledge systems.
 Tools like the Internet Archive are for the future what Voyager is to the unknown.
-Collective intelligence makes knowledge better by opening the process of knowledge creation to criticism and veracity, both creating space and removing barriers for collective stewwardship.
+Collective intelligence makes knowledge better by opening the process of knowledge creation to criticism and veracity, both creating space and removing barriers for collective stewardship.

 Early Years